From estimation of quantum probabilities to simulation of quantum circuits: Defining simulation of a quantum computer

+\item The final prominent example of approximate weak simulation, requires that the classical algorithm sample from a distribution that is within some small fixed constant $L_1$-norm of the target distribution.
+This definition has predominantly featured in hardness proofs \cite{bremner2016average, gao2017quantum, bermejo2017architectures, morimae2017hardness, bouland2017quantum}.
+It has also feature in proofs of efficient classical simulability of noisy boson sampling circuits \cite{oszmaniec2018classical} and noisy IQP circuits \cite{bremner2017achieving}. \end{enumerate}

 A strong simulator, in contrast, outputs probabilities or marginal probabilities associated with the quantum distributions.
-More specifically, a strong simulator of a circuit is a device that outputs the quantum probability of observing any particular outcome or the quantum probability of an outcome marginalized over one or more of the measurements.
+More specifically, a strong simulator of a circuit is a device that outputs the quantum probability of observing any particular outcome or the quantum probability of an outcome marginalized\footnote{{{}}{A distribution $P(x)$ over bit-strings $x\in \set{0,1}^n$ is said to have a marginal distribution $P_{\set{i_1,\ldots,i_m}}(\tilde{x})=\sum_{x_{i_1}} \ldots \sum_{x_{i_m}} P(x)$ (marginalized over the bits $\set{i_1,\ldots,i_m}$ where $\tilde{x}\in \bitstring{n-m}$ is given by modifying the vector $x$ by removing the entries $\set{i_1, \ldots, i_m}$.}} over one or more of the measurements.
 Note that a strong simulator requires an input specifying the event for which the probability of occurrence is required.
 Taking Fig.~\ref{fig:QC} as an example, a strong simulator could be asked to return the probability of observing the event $(X_1,X_2)=(1,0)$, marginalized over the measurements $3$ to $k$.
 The requirement that a strong simulator can also output estimates of marginals is weaker than requiring them to estimate the quantum probability associated with any event (subset of the outcome space).

 While the names `strong' and `weak' simulation suggest that they are in some sense different magnitudes of the same type of thing, we note that these two types of simulation produce different types of output.
 In particular, a strong simulator outputs probabilities.
 (More specifically, it outputs exponential additive precision estimates of Born rule probabilities and their marginals.)
 In contrast a weak simulator outputs samples (from the exact target probability distribution).